 That means they’re ready for more complicated games and middle-grade novels, along with graphic novels and picture books.
 And as their writing and drawing skills improve, they'll want plenty of time with their own notebooks.

-To quickly jump to the category you're looking for, click on the links below or keep scrolling to see all 32.
+To quickly jump to the category you're looking for, click on the links below or keep scrolling to see all 36.

 - Bestselling gifts for 8-year-olds

-- Best toy and games gifts for 8-year-olds
+- Best games for 8-year-olds

-- Best kit gifts for 8-year-olds
+- Best arts and crafts for 8-year-olds

-- Best books gifts for 8-year-olds
+- Best books for 8-year-olds

 Bestselling gifts for 8-year-olds

-Best toy and game gifts for 8-year-olds
+Best toys for 8-year-olds

 Sports equipment lets kids engage in competition, which is important at this age.
-"Learning to lose and win is an important skill to gain," Dr. Gummer said.
+"Learning to lose and win is an important skill to gain," Gummer said.